 Are you considering Latymer Upper School for your child?
 We've collated everything you need to know about entry to Year 7, including key dates and what's covered on the entrance exam.

-Latymer Upper School is one of London’s leading co-educational independent schools.
-The school was founded in the 17th century by lawyer Edward Latymer, who bestowed his wealth on a grant to educate ‘eight poore boys’ from Hammersmith.
-This legacy continues in the 21st century and is evident in the school’s ongoing bursary campaign, Inspiring Minds – the aim of which is to raise enough funds to offer one in four children means-tested financial assistance, making Latymer School one of the most socially inclusive in the country.
+Latymer Upper School is one of London’s leading private schools for boys and girls.
+It was founded in the 17th century by lawyer Edward Latymer, who was committed to using his wealth to educate eight boys from disadvantaged backgrounds in the local area.
+This vision is still evident in the school’s ongoing campaign to raise enough funds to provide financial assistance for 25% of pupils, making Latymer Upper one of the most socially-inclusive schools in the country.

 In 2018, the educational publication TES awarded Latymer Upper School three prestigious awards: Best Independent School, Best Senior School and Best Independent-State Partnership.
-The school’s commitment to philanthropy is evident in its strong and mutually beneficial relationships with organisations, charities and state schools in the local community and beyond.
-All 200 students in the Lower Sixth regularly participate in service in the community as part of their timetabled curriculum, local Year 6 pupils engage in debating workshops during the autumn and spring terms, and a STEM academy takes place during the spring to inspire local Year 7 and 8 pupils in science, maths and technology.
+The school has strong mutually-beneficial relationships with organisations, charities and state schools in the local community and beyond.
+All students in the Lower Sixth participate in community service each week, and the school provides opportunities for local state school students, including debating workshops and a STEM academy.

 Address: Latymer Upper School, 237 King Street, Hammersmith, London W6 9LR